TamimEhsan/interview-questions-bangladesh/docs/kite.md

 <details>
 <summary>
-(Online round) Problem: You need to write a program to simulate a Linux terminal on an old computer.
+You need to write a program to simulate a Linux terminal on an old computer.
 You'll be given commands like "mkdir", "ls", "rm", "pwd", and "cd", and you need to simulate their behavior, printing the appropriate output or error messages.
 </summary>
 <hr>